marcadeant/DWA/README.md

 </br>
 1. New sustainable drinking water access installations
 2. Replace or/and secure old existing infrastructure if necessary
-3. Sensibilise government to extend the coverage to acces of drinking water
+3. Educate government to extend the coverage to acces of drinking water

 # DataBase